 Even before the first COVID-19 vaccine was granted emergency use authorization by the Food and Drug Administration, there were rumors on social media about its risks – in particular, some rumors claimed that the vaccine could cause infertility.

 Health experts agree that claims about the vaccine and infertility are entirely unsupported by research, but the rumors have still prompted concern among potential vaccine recipients.
-Some have considered not getting the vaccine because they’re worried about being able to get pregnant in the future.
+Some have considered not getting the vaccine because they’re worried the vaccine could reduce fertility or make them unable to get pregnant in the future.